petersonjonath/personalwebpage/writing.md

 “The Language of Legitimacy and Decline: Grammar and the Recovery of Vedānta in Bhaṭṭoji Dīkṣita’s *Tattvakaustubha*.” *Journal of Indian Philosophy* 48, no. 1 (2019).
 [23–47](https://link.springer.com/article/10.1007/s10781-019-09406-0).

-“From Adam to ʿĀdil Shāh: Rethinking Religious Encounter in the Tārīkh-i Firishteh.” *Journal of South Asian Intellectual History* 1, no. 2 (2018).
+“From Adam to ʿĀdil Shāh: Rethinking Religious Encounter in the *Tārīkh-i Firishteh*.” *Journal of South Asian Intellectual History* 1, no. 2 (2018).
 [155–182](https://brill.com/view/journals/saih/1/2/article-p155_2.xml).